BlueBrain/morphoclass/docs/source/sections/using_cnn.rst

-.. cnn:

 CNN
 ===
-The overall idea of training a convolutional neural network (CNN) is quite similar to the one for the GNN described in section :ref:`gnn`.
+The overall idea of training a convolutional neural network (CNN) is quite similar to the one for the GNN described in section :doc:`using_gnn`.

 At the moment there are some differences in the interface that arose for historical reasons and might be adjusted in the future if necessary